gnorton-missioncloud/technical_training_docs/mermaid/README.md

 This is where we get into the body of the technical implementation, this level is where we show the major components of a single deployable unit.
-In terrafrom this would be the module level and can/should show the main services in use, the interactions eabled as well as the inputs/outputs.
+In terrafrom this would be the module level and can/should show the main services in use, the interactions enabled as well as the inputs/outputs.

 ##### Diagram <div id="c4-container-diagram">